opsnlops/parrot-controller/README.md

 https://github.com/jostlowe/Pico-DMX
 ```

-On hotot it's in `~/code` and symlinked into the project.
+On lop and cottontail it's in `~/code` and symlinked into the project.

 # Pin Mappings